ohwada/MichibikiFinder/README.md

 MichibikiFinder
 ===============

-Android application which find the Quasi-Zenith Satellite "Michibiki".
+Android app which find the Quasi-Zenith Satellite "Michibiki".

 "Michibiki" is going the earth around with the cycle of 23 hours and 56 minutes. <br>